 In my teaching, I focus on cultivating learning environments that emphasize intellectual curiosity and sharing projects-in-progress.
-I have taught a range of writing courses and education seminars, including courses on student activism through story, civic engagement and community-campus partnerships, self-authorship in college, and sustainability narratives.
+I have taught a range of writing courses and education seminars, including courses on student activism, civic engagement and community-campus partnerships, self-authorship in college, and sustainability narratives.

 I teach, research, and develop undergraduate and graduate student programming that includes multimedia composing and community engagement.
 In my first-year writing course “Writing for Change: Student Activism through Story,” for example, we consider the ways effective storytelling, in both traditional print forms as well as in digital and live contexts, can help to build communities, cultivate individual and public reflection, and inspire broader social change.